ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

     During training, [`SFTTrainer`](https://huggingface.co/docs/trl/en/sft_trainer) is configured to share its progress with [Weights & Biases](https://wandb.ai/) for web-based visualisation.
 Once complete, it saves the fine-tuned model to `training_output/` (checkpointing), for future use in inference as we will see.

     <figure markdown="span">
       ![Fine-tune progress](./images/use_case_1/train_mode_flow.svg)
     </figure>

+!!! info "Note"

+    The fine-tuning process takes between 100 and 110 minutes.
+You don't need to wait for it to complete since we have already fine-tuned this model for you.
+This step is for teaching and explanation purposes only.
+Instructions on how to use the pre-fine-tuned model will be offered in the [Deploy](#deploy) section.

 ### Monitor